raulnq/Jal.Router/README.md

 * Headers, Non standard properties of the message.
 * RetryCount, How many times the message was retried.
 * LastRetry, It is true if we are in the last retry of the current message.
-When the message arrives the "Route" method dispatch it to the corresponding handler method.
+When the message arrives is dispatched to the corresponding handler method.
 ```
 public class TransferMessageHandler : IMessageHandler<Transfer>
 {
-	public void Handle(Transfer transfer, InboundMessageContext context)
+	public void Handle(Transfer transfer, MessageContext context)
 	{
 	//Do something
 	}